MrZ626/ZenithClicker/readme.md

 > Almost all art and sounds are from [TETR.IO](https://tetr.io), a modern yet familiar online stacker game by osk with amazing graphics and music.

-**WARNING**: This game requires tghe knowledge of the mechanics and mods of TETR.IO's Quick Play 2, or you won't get much fun.
+**WARNING**: This game requires the knowledge of the mechanics and mods of TETR.IO's Quick Play 2, or you won't get much fun.
 If you like the Quick Play 2 mode but don't know much about it, check another repo of mine: [QP2 Documentation](https://github.com/MrZ626/io_qp2_rule) (in Chinese, with some translated forks).
 It's nearly a full explanation of QP2, including many technical details behind the scenes, which can allow you to play QP2 with better strats!

 **Zenith Clicker** is a game inspired by the Quick Play 2 mod selection menu of TETR.IO.
 Its interactive feel is really not good for quickly picking the mods needed, and there's still no convenient way to know which mods are included in a specific combo.